 “Bringing up a poor credit score takes time, but financially, most people will come out ahead by renting for a while longer before buying,” Rose says.

 It’s time to consider cutting expenses if you find it’s a struggle to save for a down payment on a house or to meet that future mortgage payment every month.

 Ahmed Ali, an outreach consultant at the home management technology company Centriq, suggests reducing expenses by 10 percent to start, if possible.

 “This simply means that if your grocery budget comes to $500 a month, try to reduce it by $50,” Ali says.
 “It is not a huge difference to begin with, but little drops of water make the mighty ocean.”

-If you’re on the younger side and saving up for a home is proving to be a challenge, you may want to consider pausing contributions to your retirement savings.
-It’s not ideal, but those funds can be redirected into a variety of other savings methods, including a traditional savings account, a money market account, or a certificate of deposit (CD).
+You may want to consider pausing contributions to your retirement savings if you’re on the younger side and saving up for a home is proving to be a challenge.
+It’s not ideal, but those funds can be redirected into a variety of other savings methods, including a traditional savings account, a money market account or a certificate of deposit (CD).

-While this tactic can be helpful in saving up for a down payment on a house, it’s not a long-term strategy.
-It’s something that should only be used for a short period of time.
+While this approach can be helpful in saving for a down payment on a house, it’s not a long-term strategy.
+It’s something that should only be used for a short period.

 If you’ve lowered your debts and cut spending, but you’re still falling short of your goal, it may be time to think about earning extra money.
-If a second job isn’t a practical solution, Shawn Breyer of Atlanta House Buyers suggests getting a roommate.
+If a second job isn’t practical, Shawn Breyer of Atlanta House Buyers suggests getting a roommate.